The-deep-biosphere/2025-GrowthRates/JuliaScript/JuliaScript.md

 # Remove objects to save memory
 Sediminis = 0; KDEs_Sediminis = 0;
 ```
-We also want to truncate any negative value to 0.1 due to the log scale on future plots.
+We also want to replace any negative value by 1 due to the log scale on future plots.
 ```Julia
 meds_Sediminis[meds_Sediminis .< 1] .= 1;
 uqs_Sediminis[uqs_Sediminis .< 1] .= 1;